DJS-JPN/guide/guide-ja/additional-info/es6-syntax.md

 }
 ```

-Easier to read, easier to write!
+Easier to read and write!
 The best of both worlds.

 ### Template literals vs string concatenation